 NativeScript is an open-source framework for building cross-platform native mobile applications.
 The focus of NativeScript 6.0 is to make developers’ work easier by shipping bug fixes, patches, and incremental releases immediately.
 Here are some main features of the latest NativeScript 6.0 release:

-- Primary driver of development in NativeScript 6.0 is now Webpack, ensuring almost zero downtime for the applications
+- The primary driver of development in NativeScript 6.0 is now Webpack, ensuring almost zero downtime for the applications

 - Faster delivery of patches using NativeScript AppSync

 - In response to iOS 13 dark theme update releasing in October, NativeScript 6.0 now comes with a dark theme that will enable the software engineers to develop apps with a truly native experience